gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Destroy Server Write Keying Material

 A function to destroy the Server Write (transmit) keying material for a given epoch for a given Key for a given SCTP Association.

-Request : Destroy server write key and IV
+Request : Destroy server write keying material

 Parameters :